-We have decided that the technical provisions should be calculated using the method and assumptions set out in the Appendix.
+We have decided that the technical provisions should be calculated using the method and assumptions set out in Appendix 1 to this document.

 We chose this method and these assumptions in consultation with the employers, as required by law.
 In arriving at them, we took advice from the scheme actuary and took account of various relevant factors (in particular the ability of the employers to support the Fund).